TheoryMine/theorymine-docker/README.md

 This repo contains the tools and Docker image to setup TheoryMine.
 It assumes you have [docker](https://www.docker.com/) installed and setup.

+If you want to run scripts outside of Docker, e.g. to generate and upload certificates, make sure you have [nodejs](https://nodejs.org/), [npm](https://www.npmjs.com/) and [yarn](https://yarnpkg.com/) installed.
+Recommended nodejs install is using [nvm](https://github.com/creationix/nvm#installation).

 ## Install and setup of theorymine-docker

 1. Get a checkout of theorymine-docker by running: